bavish-gummadi/Sizzl-Demo1.0/README.md

 Desktop instrcutions:
 The first demo of the Sizzl PWA
-Download Web Server for Chrome and set the folder to whichever folder you downloaded this repo.
+Download Web Server for Chrome
+Within the Web Server, set the folder to whichever folder you downloaded this repo.
-To view the demo, select "automatically show index.html on the Chrome Web Server" and then turn on the web server.
+To view the demo, select "automatically show index.html on the Chrome Web Server" Turn on the web server.
 Click on the Web Server URL to see the application.

 Mobile: